 What to Expect

 PHYSICAL ACTIVITY: Most sightseeing is on air-conditioned / heated coaches with guides.
-Some optional shore excursions, included sightseeing and included port of call orientation walking tours require walking on uneven terrain.
+Some optional shore excursions, included sightseeing, and included port of call orientation walking tours require walking on uneven terrain.
 Embarking and disembarking the ship also requires a fair bit of walking.

-CULTURAL FOCUS: This program offers great cultural opportunities to experience the local way of life away from the bustle of the cities, and to learn about Norwegian history and culture through the onboard discussions and port-of-call walking tours with your Cruise Director.
+CULTURAL FOCUS: This program offers great cultural opportunities to experience the local way of life away from the bustle of the cities, and to learn about Norwegian history and culture through the onboard discussions and port-of-call walking tours with your Adventure Leader.
 Travelers will be served typical Norwegian cuisine aboard ship.
-The rugged people of Norway have long been among of the world's most intrepid fishermen, going out in all season to fish the rich northern Atlantic waters, so you'll find seafood on the menu quite often, including at breakfast.
+The rugged people of Norway have long been among of the world's most intrepid fishermen, going out in all seasons to fish the rich northern Atlantic waters, so you'll find seafood on the menu quite often, including at breakfast.
 In addition, Norway's northern latitude, with it's long, intense summer days but relatively short growing season, means that Norwegians have developed truly creative ways to get the most from the land, including growing root vegetables and using pickling and preserving to produce some truly inspired side dishes and garnishes.
-Breakfast and lunch buffets offer a variety of choices, while dinners are generally a set menu, consisting of fish, such as Arctic char, or meat dishes, such as venison, steak, lamb, or chicken, and always include a salad or vegetables.
+Breakfast and lunch buffets onboard offer a variety of choices, while dinners are generally a set menu, consisting of fish, such as Arctic char, or meat dishes, such as venison, steak, lamb, or chicken, and always include a salad or vegetables.
 You also have the option of substituting the main course on the menu for pasta, soup, or a sandwich.

 - Distilled water is not available aboard ship.